joncmaloney/blog/_posts/Vagrant/2018-08-17-Using vagrant with AWS.md

 ==> box: Successfully added box 'dummy' (v0) for 'aws'!
 ```

 Create a new IMA user so this user has access to creating ec2 instances.
-The following policy document provides the minimal set permissions necessary for Packer to work:
+The following policy document provides the minimal set permissions necessary for Packer to work.
+There will be a series of blog posts about AWS security, users and roles but this is not yet complete until then you can check out [how packer.io has setup security for ec2 instances](https://www.packer.io/docs/builders/amazon.html#toc_1).
+The below is an extract of their security policy.

 ```json
 {